polterguy/phosphorusfive/README.md

 In fact, if you wish, you could in theory declare your execution trees, by using XML or JSON.
 Although I recommend using Hyperlambda, due to its much more condens syntax, and lack of overhead.

-All this, while retaining your ability to create C#/VB/F# code, exactly as you're used to from ASP.NET.
+All this, while retaining your ability to create C#/VB/F# code, exactly as you're used to from before.

 ## 3 basic innovations